Cray-HPE/docs-csm/install/Create_System_Configuration_Using_SHCD.md

-# Create system configuration using SHCD
+# Create System Configuration Using SHCD

 This stage walks the user through creating the configuration payload for the system.